 - Capsules or powder?
 The amount of daily intake of hydrolyzed collagen demonstrated to be effective is 10,000 mg, this means 20 capsules a day if you have 500 MG capsules.
 If you add other important nutrients you could be taking up to 30 capsules a day.
 The powder alternative of one scoop for 14,000 mg of essential skin and joint nutrients that we offer with Collagen Complete is much more convenient.
 So if you see a supplement in capsules suggesting only a few capsules a day, don’t buy it.

 - A complete collagen is recommended.
-A supplement that has been drained to offer only type II collagen, or a combination of only types I and III is an incomplete food.
+A supplement that has been drained to offer only type II collagen or a combination of only types I and III is an incomplete food.
 A complete hydrolyzed collagen has 27 different types of collagen.
 These will act in synergy and will go to different tissues to support them.
-Of course you want beautiful skin, hair and nails but your body also needs collagen in tendons, cartilage, bones, muscles…and if your skin has already showed signs of aging your organs are also aging.
+Of course, you want beautiful skin, hair, and nails but your body also needs collagen in tendons, cartilage, bones, muscles…and if your skin has already shown signs of aging your organs are also aging.

 - When you combine hydrolyzed collagen with hyaluronic acid, chondroitin, glucosamine, vitamin C, trace minerals and enzymes, as we have done with Collagen Complete, you create the best combination possible for healthy skin and joints.
 Buying hydrolyzed collagen by itself will give you benefits.
 But boosting your benefits with molecules that have proven to bring nutrients to the skin cells will be very valuable.
 Your skin cells will retain water, the skin will become more elastic and the appearances of fine lines, wrinkles and drooping will all improve.